stain/ro-crate-paper/manuscript.md

 Further work during 2019 started adapting the DataCrate documentation through a more collaborative and exploratory _RO-Lite_ phase, initially using Google Docs for review and discussion, then moving to GitHub as a collaboration space for developing what is now the RO-Crate specification, [maintained as Markdown](https://github.com/researchobject/ro-crate/) in GitHub Pages and published through Zenodo.

-In addition to the typical Open Source-style development with GitHub issues and pull requests, the RO-Crate Community now has two regular monthly calls, a Slack channel and a mailing list for coordinating the project, and many of its participants collaborate on RO-Crate at multiple conferences and coding events such as the ELIXIR BioHackathon.
+In addition to the typical Open Source-style development with GitHub issues and pull requests, the RO-Crate Community has as of October 2021 two regular monthly calls, a Slack channel and a mailing list for coordinating the project, and many of its participants collaborate on RO-Crate at multiple conferences and coding events such as the ELIXIR BioHackathon.
 The community is jointly developing the RO-Crate specification and Open Source tools, as well as providing support and considering new use cases.
-The [RO-Crate Community](https://www.researchobject.org/ro-crate/community) is open for anyone to join, to equally participate under a code of conduct, and currently has more than 40 members.
+The [RO-Crate Community](https://www.researchobject.org/ro-crate/community) is open for anyone to join, to equally participate under a code of conduct, and as of October 2021 have more than 50 members (see Appendix).

 # RO-Crate Tooling

 The work of the community led to the development of a number of tools for creating and using RO-Crates.
 Table 1 shows the current set of implementations.
 Reviewing this list, one can see that tools support commonly used programming languages, including Python, JavaScript, and Ruby.
-Additionally, these tools can be integrated into commonly used research environments; in particular, the command line (*ro-crate-html-js*).
-Furthermore, there are tools that cater to the end-user (*Describo*, *Workflow Hub*).
+Additionally, these tools can be integrated into commonly used research environments; in particular, the command line (*ro-crate-html-js* [@ro-crate-html-js]).
+Furthermore, there are tools that cater to the end-user (*Describo* [@describo], *Workflow Hub* [@about-workflowhub]).
 For example, Describo was developed to help researchers of the Australian [Criminal Characters project](https://criminalcharacters.com/) annotate historical prisoner records to gain greater insight into the history of Australia [@doi:10.1080/14490854.2020.1796500].

 While the development of these tools is promising, our analysis of their maturity status shows that the majority of them are in the Beta stage.
 This is partly due to the fact that the RO-Crate specification itself only recently reached 1.0 status, in November 2019 [@doi:10.5281/zenodo.3541888].
 Now that there is a fixed point of reference, and RO-Crate 1.1 (October 2020) [@doi:10.5281/zenodo.4031327] has stabilised based on feedback from application development, we expect to see a further increase in the maturity of these tools, along with the creation of new ones.